 • Apartment?
 Try a countertop compost bin or Bokashi system.

-• Bonus: Reduces methane emissions from landfills.
+Additionally, it helps reduce methane emissions from landfills.

-Think about the small, daily-use items:
+Think about the small, daily-use items.

 • Paper towels → cloth rags.